 Think about what a user would type in to find a book like yours and make sure you use those meta keywords.
 Pay special attention to your book description, see it as a movie trailer, your book description should spark enough curiosity in the curious readers that are reading it so that they should immediately pull out their credit cards or download your ebook in that exact moment.

-Click Here to Download the famous Onix Metadata Template, a free-to-use format for passing descriptive metadata about books between publishers, data aggregators, book retailers and other interested parties in the publishing industry.
+Use the famous Onix Metadata Template, a free-to-use format for passing descriptive metadata about books between publishers, data aggregators, book retailers, and other interested parties in the publishing industry.

 You can use free software like Calibre to edit an ePub’s metadata.
 When you are done editing, choose Save to Disk or Send to Device and the metadata will be written on the ePub file.

-Get a cover art designer with experience making cover art for books in your genre.
-Ask your friends for feedback via Facebook, WhatsApp, E-mail or simply ask random people on the bus or metro.
+Once you have a design or at least a draft, ask your friends for feedback via Facebook, WhatsApp, E-mail or simply ask random people on the bus or metro for their opinion.

-Placeit allows indie writers and self-published authors to create videos to promote books and ebooks easily.
+Placeit allows indie writers and self-published authors to create videos to promote books and ebooks easily as well as book cover mockups.
 Best of all, no video editing skills are necessary at all and it takes just a few seconds to get a video done!
 It is as simple as choosing a template and uploading your cover art image file in JPEG or PNG format, that’s it!

-4. Getting Media Coverage (Press) For Your Book
+4. Get Media Coverage (Press) for Your Book

 6. Book Price vs Sales